What are black holes?

-In his general theory of relativity, published in 1915, Albert Einstein was the first to suggest that our universe contains such strange, dense, massive objects.
-Black holes emerge from Einstein’s equations of general relativity, as a natural consequence of the death and collapse of massive stars.
-The first person to formulate black holes mathematically was German mathematician Karl Schwarzschild in 1916.
+In his general theory of relativity from 1915, Albert Einstein was the first to suggest that our universe contains such strange, dense, massive objects.
+Black holes emerge from Einstein’s equations of general relativity as a natural consequence of the death and collapse of massive stars.
+In 1916, German mathematician Karl Schwarzschild was the first person to formulate black holes mathematically.
 Theoretical physicist John Wheeler first coined the name black hole many years later, in 1967.

-Black holes are of two main types.
-The first is the so-called stellar-mass black hole.
-These are the remnants of huge stars.
-When, at the end of its life, a star with more than about five times the mass of our sun explodes as a supernova, its core is suddenly and violently compressed under gravity.
-Depending on the star’s mass, the collapse may halt and form a neutron star, but if its mass is sufficient the core’s collapse will – in theory – continue, forming a black hole.
-Stellar-mass black holes have mass ranging from a minimum of about five times the mass of our sun up to about 60 times the sun’s mass.
-Their diameter is typically between 10 and 30 miles.
+Depending on the star’s mass, the collapse may halt and form a neutron star.
+But if its mass is sufficient, the core’s collapse will continue, forming a black hole.
+Stellar-mass black holes have masses ranging from a minimum of about five times the mass of our sun up to about 60 times the sun’s mass.
+Their diameter is typically between 10 and 30 miles (16-48 km).

 It is this point – this singularity – that generates the black hole’s incredibly strong gravitational field.
 Consider, however, that the singularity might not exist.
 That’s because all known physics breaks down under the extreme conditions at the center of a black hole, where quantum effects doubtless play a large part.
 As we do not yet possess a quantum theory of gravity, it is impossible to describe what actually exists at core of a black hole.

-Meanwhile, here is something that we are certain exists: the boundary of a black hole, known as its event horizon.
+The boundary of a black hole is its event horizon.
 It is not a physical edge.
 It’s just a point in space beyond which it is impossible to escape the black hole’s gravity.
-Once anything falling into the black hole passes the event horizon, it can never leave the black hole again, and is drawn inexorably and inevitably towards the black hole’s center.
+Once anything falling into the black hole passes the event horizon, it can never leave the black hole again.
+It draws inexorably and inevitably toward the black hole’s center.
 Within the event horizon, any solid object is torn apart by the fierce gravity and reduced to its constituent subatomic particles.
 At the event horizon, the escape velocity of the black hole reaches the speed of light.

-As black holes don’t emit any light or other detectable radiation, they can be observed only by their gravitational effects on objects in the space close to them.
-If there are stars or gas near the black hole, it may be actively “feeding” on them; that is, material from these nearby objects may be drawn into the hole.
-In this case, a black hole will possess an accretion disk, where material spirals inwards before it is consumed, like water down a drain.
-The accretion disk may rotate at significant percentages of the speed of light: friction between colliding particles in the disk raises its temperature to million of degrees, radiating huge quantities of x-rays which can be detected with special telescopes.
+With no emission from a black hole, scientists can only observe their gravitational effects on nearby objects in space.
+If there are stars or gas near the black hole, it may be actively “feeding” on them.
+That is, a black hole may draw in material from these nearby objects.
+In this case, a black hole will have an accretion disk.
+This is where material spirals inward before the black hole eats it, like water down a drain.
+The accretion disk may rotate at significant percentages of the speed of light: Friction between colliding particles in the disk raises its temperature to million of degrees, radiating huge quantities of X-rays that can be detected with special telescopes.

 In April 2019, the Event Horizon Telescope project revealed the first-ever direct image of a black hole, the supermassive black hole at the center of the giant elliptical galaxy M87.
-The image had been acquired using a global array of radio telescopes.
-As well as demonstrating beyond reasonable doubt that black holes exist, this amazing achievement represents the birth of a new branch of observational astronomy and has allowed General Relativity’s models of black hole behavior to be tested directly.
-The M87 black hole complies perfectly with these models.
+A global array of radio telescopes acquired the image.
+It demonstrated beyond reasonable doubt that black holes exist.
+Scientists were able to directly test General Relativity’s models of black hole behavior and found that M87’s black hole complied perfectly.

 Bottom line: A black hole is an area of space with a gravitational field so strong that nothing, not even light, can escape it.
-Find basic information about black holes here.
+Black holes come in three sizes, possibly four.